schollz/zxcvbn/docs/builder/content/commands/mover.md

 c4 v-5
 </pre>

-Note that the miniumum and the maximum pertain to that particular command (in this example it is the volume).
+Note that the minimum and the maximum pertain to that particular command (in this example it is the volume).